 The minimum wage is intended to create a floor for how little a person can be paid per hour, ensuring that workers are not abused or paid less than a reasonable wage.
 Does this mean that all employers must pay minimum wage to their respective employees?
 No, in fact, it does note.
 Arizona maintains some exceptions to who must pay minimum wage, which can create particularly tricky employment situations if interpreted broadly.

 Under Arizona law, you may not be entitled to minimum wage if you are doing work for a parent or sibling.
-This can have surprisingly far-reaching implications, if a family business is run on the backs of the family members.
+This can have surprisingly far-reaching implications if a family business is run on the backs of the family members.
 While it may be a useful exception for families who are sacrificing together to get a business off the ground, it could also be used to unfairly coerce a family member to work long hours for an unfair wage.
 Similarly, the law allows for babysitting in an employer’s home to be done for less than minimum wage, as long as it is on a “casual” basis.
-Of course, “casual” is a broad term, and may interpreted widely.
+Of course, “casual” is a broad term and may be interpreted widely.

 It is also worth noting that Arizona retains the right to pay less than minimum wage to employees of the state or to other government employees.